NZMSA/2023-Phase-2/software-development/README.md

 - [RTK and RTK Query](https://redux-toolkit.js.org/introduction/getting-started)
 - [Material UI](https://mui.com/material-ui/getting-started/overview/)
   - This is a component library that adheres to Google's material design principles, and will be useful to provide a basic look and feel.
-  - Alternatives to this inclue [Mantine](https://mantine.dev/), [Ant Design](https://ant.design/), and [Tailwind](https://tailwindcss.com/docs/installation)
+  - Alternatives to this include [Mantine](https://mantine.dev/), [Ant Design](https://ant.design/), and [Tailwind](https://tailwindcss.com/docs/installation)
 - [Styled Components](https://styled-components.com/docs)
   - Material UI supports styled components, another way to declare styled html elements
   - The alternative is [Emotion](https://emotion.sh/docs/introduction)
 - [Redux Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
-  - This will let you take a peek in to the redux state and play it forwards or backwards, useful for debugging state issues
+  - This will let you take a peek into the redux state and play it forwards or backwards, useful for debugging state issues
 - [Chromatic](https://www.chromatic.com/)
   - This is useful for handling any kind of snapshot testing of your storybook components